Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Software and Hardware Implementation Details

 All of the conventional quantum chemistry techniques used within this work were facilitated by \textit{PySCF} \cite{sun2018pyscf}.
 Hamiltonian construction began with a restricted open-shell Hartree-Fock calculation, before building second-quantized fermionic operators in \textit{OpenFermion} \cite{mcclean2020openfermion} that were subsequently mapped onto qubits via the Jordan-Wigner transformation \cite{jordan1993paulische}.
 The resulting operators were then converted into \textit{Symmer} objects in order to leverage the included qubit subspace functionality \cite{symmer2022}; we projected each Hamiltonian onto a 5-qubit subspace before running our VQE simulations.

-Ansatz circuits were constructed using the Hardware-Aware ADAPT-VQE algorithm of Section \ref{sec:ansatz_construction}, described in further detail in Appendix \ref{sec:ansatz}, with the optimized circuits given explicitly in Figure \ref{fig:ansatz_constructions}.
+Ansatz circuits were constructed using the Hardware-Aware ADAPT-VQE algorithm of Section \ref{sec:ansatz_construction}, with the optimized circuits given explicitly in Appendix \ref{sec:ansatz_circuits}.
 We extracted qubit-wise commuting (QWC) cliques from the Hamiltonians using graph-colouring functionality in \textit{NetworkX}~\cite{hagberg2008exploring}, with the explicit decompositions provided in Appendix \ref{sec:hamiltonians}.
 We performed $5,000$ circuit shots for every QWC clique per expectation value calculation and the classical optimizer in each VQE routine was the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm \cite{fletcher2013practical}.
 Gradients were calculated in hardware via the parameter shift rule \cite{parrish2019hybrid}.
-The simulations were executed on 25 of the available 27 qubits on Falcon r5.11 QPUs \textit{ibm\_hanoi}, \textit{ibm\_auckland} (5 ansatz circuit tilings) and 125 of the 127 qubits on the Eagle r1 QPU \textit{ibm\_washington} (25 ansatz circuit tilings).
+The simulations were executed on 15 of the available 16 qubits on Falcon r4P QPU \textit{ibmq\_guadalupe} (3 ansatz circuit tilings), 25 out of 27 qubits on Falcon r5.11 QPUs \textit{ibm\_hanoi}, \textit{ibm\_auckland} (5 ansatz circuit tilings) and 125 of the 127 qubits on the Eagle r1 QPU \textit{ibm\_washington} (25 ansatz circuit tilings).
 Each VQE workload was submitted to the IBM Quantum service as a Qiskit Runtime job.

+We have shared the code and data in a public GitHub repository \cite{N2_repo} so that the reader may reproduce the results of this work.